Pomax/custom-file-tree/README.md

 ## Events relating to directories:

+- `dir:click` → `{path}`,<br>Dispatched when a directory entry is clicked, with `path` representing the full path of the directory in question.<br>Granting this action will assign the `selected` class to the associated directory entry.
-- `dir:click` → `{path, currentState}`,<br>Dispatched when a directory entry is clicked, with `path` representing the full path of the directory in question, and `currentState` reflecting whether this directory is currently visualized as `"open"` or `"closed"`, determined by whether or not its class list includes the `closed` class.<br>Granting this action will toggle the `closed` class on the associated directory entry.
+- `dir:toggle` → `{path, currentState}`,<br>Dispatched when a directory icon is clicked, with `path` representing the full path of the directory in question, and `currentState` reflecting whether this directory is currently visualized as `"open"` or `"closed"`, determined by whether or not its class list includes the `closed` class.<br>Granting this action will toggle the `closed` class on the associated directory entry.
 - `dir:create` → `{path}`,<br>Dispatched when a directory gets created, with `path` being the directory's full path.<br>Granting this action will create a new directory entry, nested according to the `path` value.
 - `dir:rename` → `{oldPath, newPath}`,<br>Dispatched when an existing directory is renamed by the user, with `oldPath` being the current directory path, and `newPath` the desired new path.<br>Granting this action will change the directory entry's label and path values.<br><strong>Note</strong>: directory nesting cannot (currently) be effected by renaming, and should instead be effected by just moving the directory into or out of another directory.
 - `dir:move` → `{oldPath, newPath}`,<br>Dispatched when a directory gets moved to a different parent directory, with `oldPath` being the current directory path, and `newPath` the desired new path.<br>Granting this action will move the directory entry from its current location to the location indicated by `newPath`.